Bayesian Entropy Estimation for Countable Discrete Distributions: Entropy inference under DP and PYP priors

 \subsection{Sampling the full posterior over $H$}

-The closed-form expressions for the conditional moments derived in the previous section allow us to compute PYM and its variance by 2-dimensional numerical integraton.
+The closed-form expressions for the conditional moments derived in the previous section allow us to compute PYM and its variance by 2-dimensional numerical integration.
 PYM's posterior mean and variance provide essentially a Gaussian approximation to the posterior, and corresponding credible regions.
 However, in some situations (see \figref{sampling}), variance-based credible intervals are a poor approximation to the true posterior credible intervals.
-In such situations we may wish to examine the full posterior distribution over $H$.
-In what follows we describe methods for exactly sampling the posterior and argue that the posterior variance provides a good approximation to the true credible interval in many situations.
+In these cases we may wish to examine the full posterior distribution over $H$.
+We describe methods for exactly sampling the posterior and argue that the posterior variance provides a good approximation to the true credible interval in most situations.

-Stick-breaking, as described by \eqref{eq:PYstickbreak}, provides a straightforward algorithm for sampling distributions $\vpi\sim \PY(d,\alpha)$.
-With large enough $N_s$, stick-breaking samples $\left\{\tilde \pi_i\right\}_{i=1}^{N_s}$ approximate $\pi$ to arbitrary accuracy\footnote{Bounds on $N_s$, the number of samples (i.e., sticks), necessary to reach $\epsilon$ on average are provided in \cite{Ishwaran01}.}.
-Even so, in practice sampling $\vpi$ is difficult when it is heavy-tailed.
-When sampling $\pi\sim \PY(d,\alpha)$ for $d$ near $1$, where $\vpi$ is likely to be heavy-tailed, $N_s$ may need to be intractably large to assure $\sum_{i>N_s}\tilde \pi_i < \epsilon$.
-In such sitations, truncation may result in serverely biased samples of entropy.
-We address this problem by directly estimating the entropy of the tail, $\PY(d,\alpha + N_s d)$, using \eqref{eq:PY:prior:entropy:mean}.
-As shown in \figref{Hpriorvsad}, the prior variance of \PY becomes arbitrarily small as for large $\alpha$.
+Stick-breaking, as described by \eqref{eq:PYstickbreak}, provides a straightforward algorithm for sampling distributions $\vpi\sim \PY(d,\ConParInfinite)$.
+With large enough $N_s$, stick-breaking samples $\left\{\tilde \pi_i\right\}_{i=1}^{N_s}$ approximate $\pi$ to arbitrary accuracy\footnote{Bounds on $N_s$, the number of sticks necessary to reach $\epsilon$ on average are provided in \cite{Ishwaran01}.}.
+Even so, sampling $\pi\sim \PY(d,\ConParInfinite)$ for $d$ near $1$, where $\vpi$ is likely to be heavy-tailed, may require intractably large $N_s$ to obtain a good approximation.
+We address this problem by directly estimating the entropy of the tail, $\PY(d,\ConParInfinite + N_s d)$, using \eqref{eq:PY:prior:entropy:mean}.
+As shown in \figref{Hpriorvsad}, the prior variance of \PY becomes arbitrarily small as for large $\ConParInfinite$.
 For sampling, $N_s$ need only be large enough to make the variance of the tail entropy small.
-The resulting sample is the entropy of the (finite) samples plus the expected entropy of the tail, $H(\vpisamp) + \E[H|d,\alpha + Kd]$.\footnote{Due to the generality of the expecation formula \eqref{eq:sizebiasedexp}, this method may be applied to sample the distributions of other additive functionals of $\PY$.} Sampling entropy is most useful for very small amounts of data drawn from distributions with low expected entropy.
-In \figref{posterior:evidence:convergence} we illustrate the posterior distributions of entropy in two simulated experiments.
-In general, as the expected entropy and sample size increase, the posterior becomes more approximately Gaussian.
+The resulting sample is the entropy of the (finite) samples plus the expected entropy of the tail, $H(\vpisamp) + \E[H|d,\ConParInfinite + Kd]$.\footnote{Due to the generality of the expectation formula \eqref{eq:sizebiasedexp}, this method may be applied to sample the distributions of other additive functionals of $\PY$.}